LegacyNsfw/PcmHacks/Kernels/Test/readme.txt

 disasm.bat can be run on .o files or a.out to inspect the contents.

-A new utility will be needed to create a kernel bin file from the .S file, however I already wrote most of the necessary code for an earlier project (see my EcuHacks repository) so I'm sure that will be pretty straightforward.
+The included SRecordToKernel.exe utility creates a .bin file from the .S file produced by GCC.
+The source code to that utility is in the DevTools\SRecordToKernel project in this same repository.

 The GCC-m68k toolchain for Windows is available here: